Pain Reliever, Anti-inflammatory, Microglial and Mast Cell Inhibitor?

-Dr. Younger included PEA in his long list of potential microglial inhibitors that might be of use in Chronic Fatigue Syndrome and Fibromyalgia.
+Jarred Younger included PEA in his list of potential microglial inhibitors that might be of use in ME/CFS and FM.
 Microglial cells surround the neurons and are responsible for the elimination of pathogens that attack them.

 Not all microglial cells may be the same.
 Some microglial cells may specialize in phagocytosing invaders while others kill invaders using nitric oxide causing inflammation and potentially killing neurons.
 Most treatments that appear to turn off inflammation also appear to reduce microglial cells’ ability to clear central nervous system pathogens.
 Finding a way to support microglial cells that kill invaders without causing inflammation would be very helpful.